 - A display is counted, even if you never or rarely move the mouse to it.

-- An Virtual Reality display device (such as Oculus Rift) is counted as a display.
+- A Virtual Reality display device (such as Oculus Rift) counts as a display.

 - A display still counts as a display, even if we may use the alternative term "monitor" or "screen".